pulibrary/.github/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+Some conduct violations by Princeton affiliates could also be a violation of [Princeton University's Policy on Discrimination and/or Harassment](https://inclusive.princeton.edu/addressing-concerns/policies/policy-discrimination-andor-harassment), and would be dealt with under that policy for Princeton affiliates.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of